maybedave/InSAR-Time-Series-Clustering/README.md

 # InSAR-Time-Series-Clustering
-First version of the code linked to the October submission to Internal Journal of Applied Earth Observation and Geoinformation
+First version of the code linked to the October submission to International Journal of Applied Earth Observation and Geoinformation.

 # Dependecies
 You need to have the following libraries.... fai la lista